Published by Christina Riley. Last Updated on October 12, 2023.

 Pope House Museum

-The Pope House Museum in Raleigh is located only blocks from the Capitol building in Downtown.
+The Pope House Museum is another one of the best downtown Raleigh museums, just a few blocks from the Capitol building.
 It is the only African-American house museum in the state of North Carolina and showcases a glimpse into the life of Dr. Manassa Thomas Pope.

 Dr. Pope was the only African-American man to run for mayor of a Southern capital in the middle of the Jim Crow era.
 They offer guided tours that showcase original artifacts, as well as a variety of hands-on educational programs.